kjolley/BIGSdb/README.txt

-v1.22.1: *Improved new allele sequence upload checking. v1.22.0: *Option to restrict schemes and loci to subsets of isolate records
+v1.22.2: *Update of jquery-ui-multiselect.
+Make sure the full contents of the
-          defined by database views.
+          javascript and css directories are updated. v1.22.1: *Improved new allele sequence upload checking. v1.22.0: *Option to restrict schemes and loci to subsets of isolate records defined by database views.